mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/09-functions/index.md

 ### Construct signatures

-[Construct signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#construct-signatures) are similar to call signatures, except they describe what should happen with the `new` keyword.
+[Construct signatures](https://www.typescriptlang.org/docs/handbook/2/functions.html#construct-signatures) are similar to call signatures, except they describe what should happen with the `new` keyword is used in an instantiation scenario.

 ```ts twoslash
 // @errors: 2454